ceres-solver/ceres-solver/docs/source/solving.rst

 objective function.

-This is because allowing for non-decreasing objective function values in a princpled manner allows the algorithm to *jump over boulders* as the method is not restricted to move into narrow valleys while preserving its convergence properties.
+This is because allowing for non-decreasing objective function values in a principled manner allows the algorithm to *jump over boulders* as the method is not restricted to move into narrow valleys while preserving its convergence properties.